shribr/copilot-webapp-demo/README.md

 - `Update-ParametersFileAppRegistration`
   _Description:_ Updates the parameters JSON file with new application registration details (client app ID, URI, etc.).

-- `Update-ParameterFileApiVersions`
-  _Description:_ (Not currently active) Updates the parameters JSON file with the latest API versions for various resource types.

 - `Update-ResourceBaseName`
   _Description:_ Updates the resource base name in the parameters file by incrementing a suffix and replacing all occurrences in the file.